knutwalker/arguments/README.md

 ```

 The actual code is a bit more involved.
-Firstly, a new type is generated, that mirrors the provided type, but wraps every property in `Option`,
+Firstly, a new type is generated, that mirrors the provided type but wraps every property in `Option[_]`,
 so that the macro is able to provide defaults for every parameter.

-Secondly, a new instance if this type is created, where some default are filled from the provided type.
+Secondly, a new instance if this type is created, where some defaults are filled from the provided type.
-Where the provided type has defaults, the generated type will have `Some(defaultValue)`, otherwise it will use `None`.
+Where the provided type has default values, the generated type will have `Some(defaultValue)`, otherwise it will use `None`.

 Thirdly, the parser will operate against this generated type, settings `Some(value)` for every argument.